MohsinSolangi/Game-Store-App/README.md

 3. Set up the frontend:
      Navigate to the frontend folder.
      Install dependencies using **npm install**.
-     Start the React development server using npm start.
+     Start the React development server using npm run dev.

 4. Access the application at http://localhost:5173.